uclouvain/osis-ci/README.md

 # osis-ci

-CI commands for the Osis Project
+Contains commands usedy the CI of the project OSIS.